jfzhang95/Chinese_Poem_Writer/README.md

 ### Dependencies
 ```
-Python3.x(Tested with 3.5)
+Python3.x (Tested with 3.5)
-PyTorch(Tested with 0.4.0)
+PyTorch (Tested with 0.4.0)
 ```

 ### Installation
-The code was tested with Python 3.5.
 To use this code, please do:

 0. Clone the repo: